coditori/highly-skilled-job-offers/README.md

 ## 8- Interview Improvement process
 <p align="center"><img src="files/continuous_improvement_process.png" /></p>
-We always need to improve ourselves, simply try to find your weaknesses and make a list of them, then try to improve them.
+We always need to improve ourselves, simply try to find our weaknesses and make a list of them, then try to improve them.
 As an example:

-- If your are not a good listener you can google this "How to be a good listener"
+- If you are not a good listener you can google this "How to be a good listener"
-- You have some lacks about muti-thread programming, just try to take a course or start a small project to improve yourself This is the process, and don't forget the compound effect is still there ^_^ After getting feedback you may back to CV or Mock Interview, no worries you just need to improve yourself.
+- You have some lacks in muti-thread programming, just try to take a course or start a small project to improve yourself

+This is the process, and don't forget the compound effect is still there ^_^ After getting the feedback you may back to your CV or Mock Interview, no worries you just need to improve yourself.

 Good luck to you
 Ario